stevefali/MegaRandomizer/README.md

 takes the vanilla drop item and gets its index from the master list, then returns whatever item is at that index of the shuffled list.

+### Update 11/2024
+- Mega Randomizer for Minecraft version 1.21 is under construction!

 ## Help Support Mega Randomizer
 If you like Mega Randomizer, consider buying me a cup of coffee!
 Your generosity helps keep this project going.